linkedin/kafka-monitor/README.md

 Kafka Monitor requires Gradle 2.0 or higher.
 Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.

+Kafka Monitor supports Apache Kafka 0.8 and 0.9.
+Use branch 0.8.2.2 to monitor Apache Kafka cluster 0.8.

-Note: In order to run Kafka Monitor, you need to create a topic manually that is dedicated for use by Kafka Monitor.
+In order to run Kafka Monitor, you need to create a topic manually that is dedicated for use by Kafka Monitor.
 The topic should be specified in either the config file or the command line parameters in the examples below.
 For best performance the number of partitions in the topic should be